PresentIDco/PresentIDFaceVerificationAPI/README.md

  * Add `FaceVerificationResponseResult` class in your project.
    [Here](Java/FaceVerificationResponseResult.java) is the content of the `FaceVerificationResponseResult.java` class.

- * Add following "using" statements to your project.
+ * Add following "import" statements to your project.
    ```java
     import com.fasterxml.jackson.databind.ObjectMapper;
     import okhttp3.*;